Gravel driveway, road and parking lot repair and restoration using the existing stone.

 GRAVEL ACCESS ROAD & DRIVEWAY REPAIR .
 RESTORATION AND REFINISHING

 Are you sick of looking at your ugly, rutted out, weed choked gravel drive?
 Are you tired of every year manually trying to rake in your potholes?
 If so, we can help you.

 Are you debating whether or not you need to buy new gravel for your driveway but do not want to deal with the cost or the hassle?
 When most people face this predicament the issue usually is that they have enough gravel in their driveway but the gravel is too packed down.
 When you hire Gravel Drive Experts, our mission is to use our proprietary gravel grooming equipment to uncover that pressed down stone while helping to remove unsightly weeds.
 This creates a professional look that will impress your family members and neighbors.

 At Gravel Drive Experts, we conduct business in the spring, summer, and fall months.
-We currently offer a special that is $235.00 for the first visit and $195.00 per visit thereafter (if within same calendar year).
-This two visit deal covers up to 175 feet X 11 feet wide of driveway, parking lots, and anything else that consists of gravel.
-This package will keep your driveway looking beautiful all year while containing the re-growth of pesky weeds.
-We also are able to fix most ruts and potholes with our equipment or manually so that your driveway or road functions like new.
+We currently offer a special of $235.00 for an area of 1,925 square feet.
+This could be a driveway, parking lot, or anything else that consists of gravel We are also able to fix most ruts and potholes with our equipment or manually so that your driveway or road functions like new.

 All of our current pricing is on our "Price List" page.
 Call Gravel Drive Experts today at (330) 533-0177 if you have any additional questions or would like to set up an appointment.